"Abnormal becomes normal": abusive drug prices in the Cuban informal market are denounced

 Related videos:

-While the shelves remain empty in the state network, the same medications are appearing in the hands of resellers at exorbitant prices, in a situation marked by corruption, institutional neglect, and a healthcare system that many consider already collapsed.
+While the shelves remain empty in the state network, the same medications are appearing in the hands of resellers at exorbitant prices, in a scenario marked by corruption, institutional neglect, and a healthcare system that many consider already collapsed.

 Medications almost given away in the system... nonexistent in pharmacies